 Ok so no standing at the bar here.
 I always feel weird eating at a restaurant with waiters by myself.

 Scanning the menu, I decided cold and rainy weather called for soup, specifically beef noodle soup and a beer.

 Within 5 minutes I had a beer then a large bowl with small reservoir in it appeared.
 It was like a sombrero sized hat bowl!

 The waiter had a ramekin of noodles he dumped into the bowl, then with a small kettle poured steaming broth over the noodles.

 It was quite peppery soup and the noodles were delicate, handmade.
 I felt more and more refreshed with each bite.

 At most tables were racks of big pretzels that people snacked on while sipping beer.
 I hope they realize this isn’t like chips and salsa at a Mexican joint.
 They will charge you for these snacks, but there isn’t a sign advising their cost $.

 Some places would add all manner of hidden charges to you bill so you had to be vigilant looking at your bill before paying.

-I’d seen a couple arguments from groups with their waiter and the manager over these hidden fees.
-Its what places would do to tourists, they know you’re not coming back so they try to squeeze as much money as they could out of you.
+I’d seen a couple of arguments from groups with their waiter and the manager over these hidden fees.
+It’s what places do to tourists, they know you’re not coming back so they try to squeeze as much money as they could out of you.